tboydston/hdAddressGenerator/ReadMe.md

 ```
 const HdAddGen = require('hdaddressgenerator')
 const mnemonic = "brand improve symbol strike say focus ginger imitate ginger appear wheel brand swear relief zero"
+// OR you can use the HdAddGen.getMnemonic() function to generate a mnemonic and seed.

 // The easiest way to initiate a class is by using an initiation function.